-- A magistrate- - (a) may hold a court: Provided that a court of a regional division may only be held by a magistrate of the regional division; - [paragraph (a) amended by section 9 of Act 40 of 1952] - (b) shall possess the powers and perform the duties conferred or imposed upon magistrates by any law for the time being in force within the province wherein his district is situate. - (c) shall be subject to the administrative control of the head of the administrative region in which his or her district is situate. - [paragaraph (c) added by section 5 of Act 66 of 1998] - (2) An additional magistrate or an assistant magistrate- - (a) may hold a court; - (b) shall possess such powers and perform such duties conferred or imposed upon magistrates as he is not expressly prohibited from exercising or performing either by the Minister or by the magistrate of the district. - (3) An acting magistrate, additional magistrate, or assistant magistrate, respectively, shall possess the powers and jurisdiction and perform the duties of the magistrate, additional magistrate, or assistant magistrate in whose place he is appointed to act, for the particular case or during the time or in the circumstances for which he is appointed to act. - (4) Every additional magistrate and every assistant magistrate shall, in each district for which he has been appointed, be subject to the administrative direction of the magistrate; and the magistrate shall allocate the work among the additional magistrates and assistant magistrates. - (5) A magistrate of a regional division may, in his capacity as additional magistrate for a district in terms of section 9(1)(c), hold a court of that district for the hearing of any civil matter within the jurisdiction of such court. - [subsection (5) added by section 25 of Act 94 of 1974]
+- (1) A magistrate- - (a) may hold a court, provided that a court of a regional division may, subject to subsection (6), only be held by a magistrate of the regional division; - [paragraph (a) amended by section 9 of Act 40 of 1952 and substituted by section 4(a) of Act 31 of 2008] - (b) shall possess the powers and perform the duties conferred or imposed upon magistrates by any law for the time being in force within the province wherein his district is situate. - (c) shall be subject to the administrative control of the head of the administrative region in which his or her district is situate.

+[paragaraph (c) added by section 5 of Act 66 of 1998]

+- (2) An additional magistrate or an assistant magistrate- - (a) may hold a court; - (b) shall possess such powers and perform such duties conferred or imposed upon magistrates by law.

+[paragraph (b) substituted by section 4(b) of Act 31 of 2008]

+- (3) An acting magistrate, additional magistrate, or assistant magistrate, respectively, shall possess the powers and jurisdiction and perform the duties of the magistrate, additional magistrate, or assistant magistrate in whose place he is appointed to act, for the particular case or during the time or in the circumstances for which he is appointed to act. - (4) Every additional magistrate and every assistant magistrate shall, in each district for which he has been appointed, be subject to the administrative direction of the magistrate; and the magistrate shall allocate the work among the additional magistrates and assistant magistrates. - (5) [subsection (5) added by section 25 of Act 94 of 1974 and repealed by section 4(c) of Act 31 of 2008]